 Community Ward Funding Guidance

 Every ward in the borough has an annual allocation of £10,000 to spend on local projects.
-Following the current outbreak of COVID-19 we are actively welcoming applications that will help the community during this difficult time.
+During the current outbreak of COVID-19 we are actively welcoming applications that will help the community during this difficult time.

 You can apply for any amount of funding that will have an impact on the local community during this time.